 All you need to get started is a video source (typically a camera or video switcher) and an RTMP encoder.
 The camera captures the video source of your event and the RTMP encoder encapsulates and transmits (via your internet connection uplink) the video via RTMP to JW Live.

 NOTE: JW Live is designed for one-off and recurring event-based live streaming and has a maximum of 6 hours per broadcast.

 Step 1: Preparing Your Source Stream

 To get started with JW Live, you should first make sure you have a source stream (camera, screen capture, etc.) and encoder that is able to output RTMP with H.264 video.
+Also make sure you have a stable internet uplink with at least 3-4 times your RTMP video bitrate total as sustained upload throughput.
 A few supported encoder options include:

 - Mobile: Broadcast Me app for iOS and Android